Murder of Tristyn Bailey: Sentencing

-In the closing arguments, Peoples cited Fucci's ADHD diagnosis, the emotional neglect he had suffered as a child, the history of mental illness in his family and his physically abusive step-father, recommending the 40-year sentence.
+In the closing arguments, Peoples cited Fucci's ADHD diagnosis, the emotional neglect he had suffered as a child, the history of mental illness in his family and his physically abusive step-father in her recommendation of the minimum 40-year sentence.
 State Attorney Jennifer Dunton spoke of Fucci's impetuous behaviour, the level of premeditation of the murder, his disciplinary problems at school and his verbalization of the crime beforehand, including telling his girlfriend that he was going to kill someone soon.
 Dunton also cited Dr. Prichard's testimony, during which he claimed Fucci understood right from wrong and was aware of the consequences of the crime.
-She also said the crime was "extremely unique and extremely violent", recommending the maximum sentence of life in prison.
+She also said the crime was "extremely unique and extremely violent," recommending the maximum sentence of life in prison.

 Fucci was ultimately given the maximum sentence of life in prison on March 24, 2023, at age 16.
-After 25 years incarceration, he will be entitled to apply for a case review hearing.
+After 25 years of incarceration, he'll be entitled to apply for a case review hearing.
 During the sentencing, Judge R. Lee Smith called this the most "difficult and shocking case" over which he had presided, adding:

-"This was not done out of greed; it was not done in retaliation, retribution, or revenge; it was not a crime of passion; it was not a crime that was committed because he felt rejected by her, it was not done in a fit of uncontrollable anger.
+"What is also very troubling is that this crime had no motive.
+This was not done out of greed; it was not done in retaliation, retribution, or revenge; it was not a crime of passion; it was not a crime that was committed because he felt rejected by her, it was not done in a fit of uncontrollable anger.
 There was no reason.
 There was no purpose.
 It was done for no other reason than to satisfy this defendant's internal desire to feel what it was like to kill someone."